mkosterin/img-grabber/README.md

-## Tool for collect all images from helm manifest
+## Tool for collecting all images from helm manifest
 ###
 Usage:
 ```bash